Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Flies like woolly buggers, prince nymphs, Zug bugs, pheasant tail nymphs, and stoneflies can often catch more fish than eggs, and I have proven that over and over again.

-You can drift these flies under a float the same way you would with any other bait and I discuss that on my page Float Fishing With Flies.
-I also find that the same flies that work best for steelhead also work great for salmon and I discuss this on my page Best Flies For Salmon Fishing In Rivers– COMING SOON.
-SPRING 2023.
+You can drift these flies under a float the same way you would with any other bait.
+I discuss this on my page Float Fishing With Flies.

 Other baits that work for some anglers under the right conditions are: